Autoracing Club Bratislava: Blancpain Endurance Series

 In addition to the 24H Series, the team has started appearing in the Blancpain Endurance Series.
 2012 was their debut season where they entered the Pro-Am Cup.
 ARC's first Blancpain season ended at the 24 Hours of Spa, where the Porsche 997 GT3-R driven by the quartet of Konôpka, Mikuláško, Stefano Crotti and Christoff Corten failed to finish the race after completing 305 laps.
 The team also failed to score a point in the whole season.
 In 2013, ARC Bratislava contested the full season.
 Konôpka along with Ahmad Al Harthy drove the Porsche in all five races, with Ján Raška and Marco Schelp joining them for Spa.
 The team was now moved to the Gentlemen Trophy.
 This significantly improved the team's results as it finished sixth in the class with 35 points and one class win from Silverstone.

 After missing two seasons, the team was back for the 2016 season in a championship now known as the Blancpain GT Series Endurance Cup.
 Konôpka along with Lewandowski and Myszkowski (joined by Mikuláško as a fourth driver for Spa) competed in the Am Cup with the Lamborghini Huracán GT3.
 The team finished fourth in the class with 67 points and two podiums.
 ARC Bratislava most recently competed in the 2018 season where they only took part in the season opener at Monza as part of the Pro Am class, this time using the Mercedes-AMG GT3.
 The trio of Konôpka, Lewandowski and Kang Ling finished 34th overall.

 Asian Le Mans Series

 ARC Bratislava have been one of the mainstay teams of the series since the 2015–16 season.
-As of the 2023 season, the team is part of the LMP2 class.
+They last competed in the 2023–24 season as part of the LMP2 class.
+They did not return for the following season.